-I suggest that you use Matlab for the computational parts of the course.
-Matlab is installed on the MSCC computers.
-You may use Matlab to do the computations on the homework assignments.
-You may also use SAGE.
+I suggest that you use Matlab or SAGE for the computational parts of the course.
+Matlab is installed on the College of Arts and Sciences Computer Lab computers.
+You may use Matlab or SAGE to do the computations on the homework assignments.
 A link to SAGE is on the class homepage.
 Math 464A 3